trilinos/Trilinos/cmake/tribits/doc/developers_guide/TribitsDevelopersGuide.rst

 approach might be to use git submodules.
 However, note that the TriBITS tools and processes described here are **not** currently set up to support aggregate VC repos that use git submodules.
-The design decision with TriBITS was to explicitly handle the different git VC repos using `egdist`_ and the `<projectDir>/cmake/ExtraRepositoriesList.cmake`_ file.
+The design decision with TriBITS was to explicitly handle the different git VC repos using `gitdist`_ and the `<projectDir>/cmake/ExtraRepositoriesList.cmake`_ file.
 There are advantages and disadvantages to using git submodules verses explicitly handling the different git repos currently employed by the TriBITS software development